Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 What is the cost of maintaining an LLC in North Dakota?

-Every year a North Dakota LLC annual report and a $135 state filing fee are required to keep an LLC open in North Dakota.
+To keep an LLC open in North Dakota, a North Dakota LLC annual report and a $135 state filing fee are required every year.

 How long does it take to form a North Dakota LLC?

-It normally takes 2-3 weeks for the LLC paperwork to be processed for online filings and 4-6 weeks when filing by mail.
+The LLC paperwork is normally processed in 2-3 weeks for online filings and 4-6 weeks for filing by mail.

 Is an Operating Agreement required for a North Dakota LLC?